NSF CAREER Award: Advancing Safer Plastics Research

-Kevin Nelson, Senior Fellow in Amcor’s Global Core R&D Group, will visit the University of Nebraska–Lincoln on April 8 to deliver a research seminar hosted by Nebraska Nanoplastics and supported by the UNL Grand Challenges initiative.
+Nebraska Today reports: Kevin Nelson, senior fellow in Amcor’s Global Core R&D Group, will visit the University of Nebraska–Lincoln on April 8, 2025, to deliver a research seminar.
+The event is hosted by Nebraska Nanoplastics and supported by the university’s Grand Challenges initiative.

 Contact: